RyotaUshio/obsidian-pdf-plus/docs-vault/Obsidian PDF++/index.md

 ---
 Welcome to the official documentation of the **Obsidian PDF++** plugin!

-PDF++ is *the most Obsidian-native PDF annotation & editing tool* ever, which significantly upgrades Obsidian's native PDF support.
+PDF++ is *the most Obsidian-native PDF annotation & editing tool ever*, which significantly upgrades Obsidian's native PDF support.

 [Visit GitHub](https://github.com/RyotaUshio/obsidian-pdf-plus)